subinabid/subinabid/README.md

 I am an IPMA Level C certified Project manager with 12 years of experience in the Energy / Infrastructure domain.
 I work for NTPC Ltd., India's largest power producer.
 I build power plants and air pollution control systems AFK.
 I have Thermal, Solar and Wind power projects in my portfolio.

+Prior to my current job, I worked as a data analyst for the world’s largest pure-play data analytics firm.
+Before that, I had a sprint in automobile R&D, calibrating common rail diesel engines on the Bosch EDC platform.

 I love software and enjoy writing Python.